 His attempts to deal with financial problems in 1924 by not re-signing some players and cutting the pay of others led to some of them returning to the ground and smashing up the offices and changing rooms.

 Leicester City 1945/46

 Tom Mather is pictured with his Leicester City 1945/46 Leicester City team.

+During this time he managed Leicester City in the Wartime Football League South as League football did not resume until August 1946.
 However the FA Cup competition did resume that season, on a two leg basis.
 In the third round, Leicester City drew 1-1 at Stamford Bridge, before losing 0-2 at Filbert Street.

 Mather resigned before the season ended as financial constraints hindered his attempts to rebuild the side for the post-war years.